-Form A/A1: Notice of [intention to proceed with] an application for a financial order.
+Form A: Notice of [intention to proceed with] an application for a financial order.

-Form E/Form E1: Financial statement.
+Form E: Financial statement.
 This a detailed form setting out your financial details, including the needs of yourself and any children.
-Both parties have a duty to provide full and frank, this includes providing details on capital, income and pensions.
-Any supporting evidence required is identified in the Form E/Form E1 and must be provided.
+Both parties have a duty to provide full and frank disclosure in Form E, this includes providing details on capital, income and pensions.
+Any supporting evidence required is identified in the Form E and must be provided.